onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

 Setting Up
 ==========

+ONAP documentation is stored in git repositories, changes are managed with gerrit reviews, and published documents generated when there is a change in any source used to build the documentation.

+Authors create source for documents in reStructured Text (RST) that is rendered to HTML and published on Readthedocs.io.
+The developer Wiki or other web sites can reference these rendered documents directly allowing projects to easily maintain current release documentation.

 Some initial set up is required to connect a project with the master document structure and enable automated publishing of changes as summarized in the following diagram and description below